 We also know that certain content types are more successful in certain funnel stages.
-So if you are using keywords that are bottom of funnel, that’s going to inform what kind of content types you’ll want to use for the messaging that you want to deliver.
+So if you are using keywords that are bottom of the funnel, that’s going to inform what kind of content types you’ll want to use for the messaging that you want to deliver.

-Bottom line: there are many ways to cut up the data so you can avoid the overwhelm that many face when they see all the potential content they’d have to create to cover their keywords.
+Bottom line: there are many ways to cut up the data so you can avoid the overwhelm that many faces when they see all the potential content they’d have to create to cover their keywords.